What I do

 aging and gerontology, civic and community engagement, disparities, economic development, health and wellness, marginalized populations, poverty, public policy, racial justice, social justice

-Assistant Professor Jennifer Greenfield's research focuses on the intersections of health and wealth disparities across the life course, especially through the mechanism of family care work.
+Associate Professor Jennifer Greenfield's research focuses on the intersections of health and wealth disparities across the life course, especially through the mechanism of family care work.
 Through her research, Greenfield seeks to identify and test policies that best support families as they balance work and caregiving.
 Policy topics such as paid family leave, minimum wage policy and economic self-sufficiency are a major focus of her work and she frequently speaks on these issues through legislative testimony, guest commentaries and media interviews.

 Greenfield, who joined the GSSW faculty in 2013, teaches several policy-focused courses, including: